ujangsprr/Mas_Saco_System/README.md

+# Mas Saco System
-# Tensorflow 2 Object Counting
+# Using Tensorflow 2 Object Counting

 Cummulative object counting with Tensorflow 2 and Tensorflow Lite.